top of page

 • A letter of clinical need from your GP

-• A completed order form with sign off from yourself and your Credentialled Diabetes Educator
+• A completed order form, signed by you and your Credentialled Diabetes Educator

-• Enter a contract with Insulet for $185/month access fee
+• A contract with Insulet including a $185/month access fee

 • A pump start training session with your Credentialled Diabetes Educator

-You will then access pods via NDSS for the current monthly price of $31.80.
+You can then access pods through NDSS for the current monthly price of $31.80.

 Type 1 Diabetes Family Centre